7 Places To Visit On A Colorado Road Trip

 Great Sand Dunes National Park is 85,000 acres of sand dunes and is home to the tallest sand dune in North America (750′).
 Depending on how much rain there has been, there are streams that flow around the dunes and are popular for cooling off while visiting the dunes.

 Want to go sandboarding or sand sledding?
 Stop by the visitor center to get your rental for only $20 a day.
+It’s a little challenging but super fun to try!

-Feel really adventurous and have 4WD?
+Feeling really adventurous and have 4WD?
 Take the Medano Pass Primitive Road en route to your journey to Great Sand Dunes National Park where you’ll discover lush forests, fields of wildflowers, and camping sites.

 3 h 30 min from Great Sand Dunes

 After making the drive in from Great Sand Dunes National Park, settle in for a romantic evening at Creperie du Village.
+Order a set of sweet and savory crepes to share along with a bottle of wine!

 Location: 400 East Hopkins Avenue

 Looking for a scenic drive?
 Independence Pass is full of gorgeous mountain range views and winding roads.
 There are also many hiking trails nearby, Grottos Falls is a pretty one and even features an ice cave.
+You can easily spend half a day or more at the sights on Independence Pass.

 The Westin Snowmass Village